jeremiak/jeremiak.com/_posts/2023-10-27-percent-of-buildings.md

 Since I use data visualization to better understand the world all the time, I figured I could try and use it to see what would it look like if 42% of the buildings in those cities were gone.

-<strong>Fuck.</strong>
+My reaction: <strong>Fuck.</strong>

 Here's all the buildings in the parts of Sacramento I'm most familiar with and what it looks like when those buildings are removed.
 In case it wasn't apparent, I'm not a government or international agency so I don't have information about which buildings are residential and which aren't.

 Instead I just made an assumption that residential buildings are smaller than commerical or industrial ones so any building with a footprint smaller than 10,000 square meters is "residential" for my purposes.

 It goes without saying, but I'll say it, that this is not what it would actually look like.
-It's a visualization - it's sanitized, normalized along the horror axis.
+It's a visualization, sanitized and normalized along the horror axis.
 But it helps me.
 I guess.

 Ceasefire now!